fyngyrz/NWS-Temperature/README.md

 Hawaii or Guam.

 Well hey, why should they be consistent?
 It only scares the cats.
-However, as cats have been known on occasion to be scared of nothing, and I have some serious trust issues, I tried New York City
+However, as cats have been known on occasion to be scared of things that aren't there \(they also sometimes attack things that aren't there, but I digress\), and I have some serious trust issues, I tried New York City
 \(xxxMTRjfk\) and Miami Florida \(xxxMTRmia\), and... both of those worked fine.
 As does Los Angeles \(xxxMTRlax\) So I don't quite know what to make of their pronouncement.
 Obsolete information?
 Who knows, it's the